UAlbany men's basketball ready for Dartmouth | The Daily Gazette

 Against Dartmouth, though, individual Great Danes will constantly be put into positions where they need to make the right read.
 When these teams first met this season in Northern Ireland, UAlbany struggled to do that — and Dartmouth’s free-flowing offense made 17 of 33 3s in its 91-77 victory.

 “They force you to defend for long periods of time.
 Every possession has multiple cutters.
 There’s no set patterns,” Brown said.
-“When teams run set play, you can take them out of their plays or you know where they’re going to be.
+“When teams run set plays, you can take them out of their plays or you know where they’re going to be.
 A team like them that really spaces the floor, they throw the ball to the high post and they make reads.
 They have tendencies you try to explain to your guys, but you can’t cheat anything.
 You can’t assume anything.”

 On the season, UAlbany is allowing 72.4 points per game and 46.1 percent shooting.
 On a per-possession basis, kenpom.com shows UAlbany with a bottom-100 defense in the country, a place the Great Danes haven’t finished since the 2011-12 season.